ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 To view a summary of all the vCenter Server with Hybridity Bundle instances that are provisioned for a user account, complete the following steps:
 1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to check instances for.
-3. In the **vCenter Server instances** table, view the list of instances that are provisioned in the selected user account.
+3. In the **vCenter Server** table, view the list of instances that are provisioned in the selected user account.

 | Item        | Description   |
 |:----------- |:------------- |